PROVIDERS WISHING TO PRESENT A PROGRAM

 An applicant wishing to present multiple continuing education programs shall submit an application to become a certified continuing education provider instead of applying for each single program as described above.
 The Board will thoroughly screen such applicant to ensure that the applicant conducts quality programs.
 The evaluation of the provider will be based on the presenter’s educational qualifications and experience, adequate resources, past performances, and general program content.
 The fee for becoming a certified provider is $150.00.
 Certification must be renewed annually.

 The Board has the authority to revoke the certification of a continuing education provider immediately if the Board determines that the provider can not deliver quality programs.
 The Board may consider reinstatement of certification if the applicant can show cause for reinstatement, by providing proof of qualifications and documentation of improvement.
 Reinstatement of certification is $250.00.

 An application for a Certified Continuing Education Provider can be obtained by clicking the pdf icon to the right of the document below.

 |Application for Certified Continuing Education Provider

 Licensed Funeral directors and embalmers must attend approved continuing education programs as a prerequisite to license renewal.
 A funeral director or embalmer must obtain 3 hours every 2 years of general funeral service education and 4 hours every 2 years of occupational safety or health-related training.
-A list of approved programs and providers are available via quarterly newsletters and on this web site.
-To obtain the applications and forms listed below, click the pdf icon to the right of the document.
+As of April 1, 2023, one of the General hours must be in Ethics.

 Funeral directors and embalmers may get 1/4 of required continuing education credits through pre-approved audio or video programs.